Erisfiregamer1/Colloseus-Mod/README.md

 All turrets and units are divided into factions.
 There are 6 fractions in total.
 This mod is entirely made up of scripts.
 The scripts and nothing more.
 Enjoy.

-Modification development is forever stopped.
+Modification development is being restarted.
+Might be a while before the first thing comes out.

 **Min game version - 121**
+SHould be compatible with 124.1.
 **Current mod version - 1.2.1**
+**Next mod version - 1.2.2**
 ![Logo](sprites-override/ui/logo.png)

 ## Mod Screenshots